 Valentine’s Day, or Dia dos Namorados, as it is known in Brazil, is celebrated on June 12th because of its proximity to Saint Anthony’s Day on June 13th.
 It is a day to celebrate relationships and love, with Saint Anthony being very well-known within Brazil, as locals believed he blessed young couples with a prosperous marriage.
 During this occasion young couples typically exchange gifts, flowers and chocolates.

-The reason why the traditional Valentine’s Day is not celebrated in Brazil is because it commonly falls during Carnival Week, which is one of the biggest events in the country.
+The reason why the traditional Valentine’s Day is not celebrated in Brazil is that it commonly falls during Carnival Week, which is one of the biggest events in the country.
 That makes Brazil a common target for singles across the globe who want to get away from Valentine’s Day.
 It is common for many marketing strategies to focus on this event.
 In fact during Carnival season, many local and independent cafes, hotels and brands somewhat rely on influencer marketing to boost their revenue through paid-for advertising on platforms such as Instagram.

 Happy Valentine’s Day everyone!
 To find out more about Croud, our Croudie Network or the markets we work in, contact us.